nahuelfns/nahuelfns/README.md

 </div>

-- 🔭 I’m currently working on looking for a job as Data Scientist... as it's said "looking for a job is a job"
+- 🔭 My knowledge allows me to excel in ETL and EDA using Python and MySQL, as well as possessing solid knowledge in Machine Learning
 - 🌱 I’m still learning and improving my skills in data science 'cause it's a never ending travel
-- :bulb: I'm interested in all things data: **Big Data, Cloud, Machine Learning and Data Science**
+- :bulb: I'm interested in all things data: ** Data science Big Data, Cloud and Machine Learning**
 - 👯 I'm looking to get in touch with professionals or companies that need collaboration on challenging projects.
 - 💬 Ask me about data processing and API integrations, implementing ETL processes with Python and AWS Lambda, troubleshooting AWS or MySQL issues or leveraging Python libraries like pandas, numpy or boto3.
 - 😄 Pronouns: He/Him